khoishpy123/javascript-training/README.md

 ```

 ```
-click on right mouse buttons to Open with live server or
+click on right mouse buttons to Open with live server
 ```

 ## Author